We review this issue of statutory interpretation de novo. State v. Milazzo, 711 S.W.3d

 Archive note: This is a summary of public court records and is not legal advice.
 Missouri slip opinions may be modified or withdrawn; consult the official source.
 This archive contains Missouri appellate slip opinions reproduced for research convenience, not the final official reporter version.
 Official source links remain authoritative where provided.
 Joseph Ott, Attorney 67889, Ott Law Firm - Constant Victory - Personal Injury and Litigation maintains these public legal archives to support Missouri case research and to help prospective clients connect that research to the firm's courtroom practice.

-Cases Citing we review this issue of statutory interpretation de novo state v milazzo 711 sw3d 329
+Need help with an issue tied to we review this issue of statutory interpretation de novo state v milazzo 711 sw3d 329?

 Citation: We review this issue of statutory interpretation de novo.
 State v.
 Milazzo, 711 S.W.3d